Key Takeaways:

 State College, Pennsylvania

 The Pennsylvania Sea Grant at Penn State exists to “promote the sustainability of Pennsylvania’s ecological and economic coastal and watershed resources through science-based research, education, and outreach,” according to the university’s website.
-Because they deal mostly with the Great Lakes, Penn’s research projects tend to focus on fisheries and aquaculture, environmental literacy, and healthy coastal ecosystems.
+Because they deal primarily with the Great Lakes, Penn’s research projects tend to focus on fisheries and aquaculture, environmental literacy, and healthy coastal ecosystems.
 Interestingly, the program also offers educational programs, internships, and fellowships for students K-12, university students, and interested adults and/or educators.

 Princeton University